 Patient portals are secure online sites, provided by GPs, where patients can access their health information and interact with their general practice.
-As of May 2017, nearly 340,000 kiwis were using patient portals, and they were offered in nearly 50 percent of general practices.
+As of March 2019, more than 858,033 Kiwis were using patient portals and they were offered in 620 general practices.
+Of these 98 practices now offer Open Notes.

-The latest update on patient portal uptake is now available: Patient portal uptake report, March 2017 (PDF, 1.6 MB)
+The latest update on patient portal uptake is now available: Patient portal uptake report, March 2019 (PDF, 990 KB)

 Patient portals give people convenient and secure electronic access to their health information, increasing their ability to manage their own health care